The answer is, most likely yes. Here's why.

 Higher Cooling And Heating Efficiency: The cooling and/or heating efficiency ratings that are presented for an air conditioner or heat pump are based on their performance as matched systems.
-While changing only the outdoor unit may consequence in improved efficiency when compared with your old system, it will not be as efficient as it was designed to be, and your savings will be not as much as with a matched system.
+While changing only the outdoor unit may give you improved efficiency when compared with your old system, but it will not be as efficient as it was designed to be, and your savings will be not as much as with a matched system.

 Equipment Age: If an air conditioner or heat pump is 10 years old or more and is ready for replacement, the indoor unit is likely just as old and has been subjected to the same amount of constant operation over the years.
-Substituting both units means you won't have to substitutethe indoor unit in just a short time… you'll have more years of efficient service with both units.
+Substituting both units means you won't have to substitute the indoor unit in just a short time… you'll have many years of efficient service with both units.